 The prompts for Rice’s supplemental essays are as follows:

 Read on for an in-depth analysis of how to write the 2017-2018 application essays for Rice University.

 Rice University Application Essay Prompts

-It is particularly important to avoid giving the reader the impression that your chosen major attracts you because of the associated monetary reward or prestige — this will come across as shallow, and your passion for it will be deemed unsustainable.
-Instead, consider the emotions that your intended field of study evokes in you, as well as the specific dimensions of this subject that fit your strengths and selfless (as in, not pertaining to your own enjoyment) ambitions.
+For this prompt, you want to discuss the reason behind your intended major and why you want to study that subject at Rice.
+It is particularly important to avoid giving the reader the impression that your chosen major attracts you because of the associated monetary reward or prestige—this will come across as shallow, and your passion for it will be deemed unsustainable.
+Instead, consider what excites you about your intended field of study, as well as the specific dimensions of this subject that fit your strengths and ambitions.

-Instead of mentioning the general advantages of a Rice education, such as the high standard of academic performance and the accomplished faculty, you should discuss explicit offerings such as the Century Scholars Program, which assigns participants a faculty mentor for guidance in undergraduate research, and the names of professors whose mentorship you would seek and why.
+Instead of mentioning the general advantages of a Rice education, such as the high standard of academic performance and the accomplished faculty, you should discuss explicit offerings such as the Century Scholars Program, which assigns participants a faculty mentor for guidance in undergraduate research.

-If you have visited the campus, writing about the content of a lecture that you sat in on, or the reflections of current students in the same program can demonstrate your fervent interest in the school.
+If you’ve visited the campus, writing about the content of a lecture that you sat in on, or the reflections of current students in the same program can demonstrate your interest in the school.
 It would also provide a strong basis for your belief that you and Rice’s environment are a match.
-Even if you have not had such opportunities, it helps to highlight key words from Rice’s online resources that have convinced you to apply.
+If you haven’t had such opportunities, do extensive online research to show that you’ve carefully reflected on your compatibility with Rice.